EU loses bid for speedier AstraZeneca vaccine deliveries - Up News Info

 Article content

-Should it miss the deadlines in the ruling, AstraZeneca would face a penalty of “10 euros ($11.8) per dose not delivered,” the Commission said, less than the 10 euros per dose per day fine it had sought in bringing its legal action.
+Should it miss the deadlines in the ruling, AstraZeneca would face a penalty of “10 euros ($11.8) per dose not delivered,” the judge said, less than the 10 euros per dose per day fine the EU had sought in bringing its legal action.

-AstraZeneca will remain bound to do its best to deliver 300 million doses to the EU, without a precise timetable, and a new hearing could be held in September if it failed to do so, an EU lawyer told a news conference.
+AstraZeneca will remain bound to do its best to deliver 300 million doses to the EU, without a precise timetable, and a new hearing is to be held in September when compliance with the contract will be assessed again, the ruling said.

+The ruling said that AstraZeneca may have committed a serious breach of the contract by reserving Oxford BioMedica’s output for the British market.
+However a final decision on this will be made in a second legal case.

-AstraZeneca said other measures sought by the Commission had been dismissed and the court had found that the EU had no exclusivity or right of priority over other parties.
+AstraZeneca said the court had found that the EU had no exclusivity or right of priority over other parties.

 “The judgment also acknowledged that the difficulties experienced by AstraZeneca in this unprecedented situation had a substantial impact on the delay,” it said in a statement.